OfficeDev/Office-Add-in-samples/Samples/outlook-check-item-categories/README.md

 page_type: sample
 urlFragment: outlook-add-in-check-item-categories
 products:
-- office-add-ins
   - office-outlook
   - office
+  - office-365
 languages:
   - javascript
 extensions:
   contentType: samples
   technologies:
     - Add-ins
   createdDate: 05/05/2022 10:00:00 AM
 description: "Use Outlook Smart Alerts to verify that required color categories are applied to a new message or appointment before it's sent."
 ---